bseverns/Syllabus/MCADMedia2/README.md

 - [`MEDIA2-codeEXPLAINERS`](./MEDIA2-codeEXPLAINERS): p5.js demos showing loops, animation, arrays, and other wizardry.

 Use these to push students past polite media art.
+Before you go rogue, scan the Corita-inspired [shared policies](../shared/policies) we live by.